-From digital signage to smart shelves, digital marketing is forever changing the face of our retail shopping experiences.
-We live in the information age, so if a potential customer is standing next to your latest smart TV, provide them with concise and easy access to more info.
-Give them the opportunity take advantage of a discount that you deliver wirelessly to their mobile phone.
-Convince them on the spot, that this is the right product for them!
+From digital signage to smart shelves, technology is forever changing the face of retail shopping.
+We live in the information age, so if a potential customer is standing next to your latest smart TV, wearable, or voice assistant, make sure to provide them with only the best that digital marketing has to offer.
+Facilitate their access to more info.
+Deliver a discount wirelessly to their mobile phone.
+Convince them, on the spot, that your product is the right solution for them.

 If this is your first go at digital marketing, starting with digital signage is the best way to get your feet wet.
-This may take the form of simply replacing existing posters with video screens, or you can take it even further by replacing other items like price cards or menus, etc. Once digital, all of these screens can be updated more easily, often remotely, and can provide a more dynamic experience through the use of slideshows, presentations and video, as well as animation.
+This may take the form of simply replacing existing posters with screens, or you can take it even further by replacing other items like price cards, menus, floor maps, and more.
+Once digital, all these screens can be updated effortlessly, often remotely, and provide a more dynamic experience by using slideshows, presentations, video, and animation.

-The digital product selector is a kiosk or mobile tool that helps to guide the consumer towards the right product for them.
-Information such as desired price range and product features can be entered or selected to help narrow down product choices.
-Typically the tool uses the entered features, runs an algorithm and recommends products that fit within the consumer’s requests.
-These tools are particularly useful when a sales representative is unavailable, but is also a great resource for sales representatives to use with the customer as an addition to the in-store experience!
+A digital product selector is a kiosk or mobile tool that guides consumers towards the right product for them.
+Filters such as desired price range or product features are added to a search query, which the tool’s algorithm uses to recommend products that match the consumer’s request.
+Product selectors are particularly useful when a sales representative is unavailable, but are also a great resource for sales representatives to use with customers to offer them a more complete in-store experience.

-Near Field Communication, or NFC, acts by wirelessly transferring small amounts of data from one item to another.
-The most commonly used form or NFC is the chip on your credit card that allows you to use pay pass.
-This marketing tool works great in a retail setting for passing information from a poster or display shelf to the customer’s wireless device.
-The NFC ‘tag’ will often contain web addresses, discount coupons, or even better, the ability to instantly pay for an item.
+Near Field Communication, or NFC, acts by wirelessly transferring small amounts of data between devices or items.
+While the most common use of NFC comes from the chip on your credit card that allows you to use contactless payment, NFC technology also has some great applications in a retail setting.
+For instance, it can be used to transfer information from a poster or display shelf directly to customers’ mobile devices, including web addresses, discount coupons, or even better, the ability to instantly pay for items.

 Customer Aware Video

-Retail apps are mobile phone based applications that retailers use in an attempt to keep customers engaged with their brand, even when not in store.
-Most apps provide information regarding existing products and announce the launch of new products, while many also allow customers to place orders directly from their mobile device.
-The more in-depth apps include features like, product comparisons, favourite lists, reservations to meet customer service staff, product holds for purchase or rental, as well as browsing maps of retail locations nearest you.
+Retail apps keep customers engaged with brands, even when they’re not in your store.
+Most provide information about current products and announce the launch of new products, but many also allow customers to place orders directly from their mobile device.
+Some more in-depth apps include features like product comparisons, wishlists, customer service staff reservations, product holds, as well as browsing maps of the nearest retail locations.

-In addition, various mobile retail strategies are being used to further engage their customer.
-For example, personalized suggestions can be sent to a customer’s mobile device as they browse around your retail store.
-Coupons or promos can also be sent directly to their device to help initiate a sale.
+In addition to providing store and product information, retail apps use various strategies to further engage customers.
+For example, personalized suggestions can be sent to customers’ mobile devices as they browse your store, and coupons or promos can be sent directly to them to help initiate a sale.

-Consider how to apply one of these digital strategies to your retail marketing efforts.
-You might want to start small with just a digital product catalogue or offering some QR codes in store and then move up to a mobile app or a set of customer aware videos or smart shelves.
-Regardless of how you choose to apply these ideas to your retail offering, you’ll be able to attract your customers in a whole new way just by infusing some digital tools into your retail experience.
+Consider how you might apply one (or more!) of these digital strategies to your retail marketing efforts.
+Start small, with just a digital product catalogue or some in-store QR codes, before moving up to more focused technologies like mobile apps, customer aware videos, and smart shelves.
+Regardless of how you choose to apply these tools, you’ll be able to attract customers in a whole new way just by infusing your retail experience with technology.